Diabetic Ketoacidosis Management

 3. What community resources are available in your area to assist those who cannot afford their prescribed medications?

-4. If a patient tells you they simply cannot afford their medications, what resources are available at your place of employment to assist such financial concerns?
+4. If a patient tells you they cannot afford their medications, what resources are available at your place of employment to assist such financial concerns?

 5. Have you identified any barriers to patient education at your healthcare organization?